Going for the Everest Base Camp Trek in November means you’ll experience a stunning journey through the beautiful Himalayan scenery.

 Location Entry Permit: NRs.
 2000 ( US $20)

-Both of these are available in Kathmandu.
-You can also get them from Lukla.
+All three of these are available in Kathmandu.
+Other than TIMS, you can get them from Lukla.

 Meals for Everest Base Camp Trek